sreevallabh04/Assignment/README.md

 ### 5. Verify Installation
 1. Open `http://localhost:3000` in your browser
 2. Register a new account
-3. Create a test task
+3. Create your first task
 4. Open another browser window/tab and login with a different account
 5. Verify real-time updates work between windows